-Take each dose of omeprazole at about the same time each day.
+Take this medicine at the same time each day.

-Taking each dose of omeprazole at the same time each day will help you remember when to take it.
+Taking it at the same time each day will have the best effect.
+It will also help you

 Omeprazole can be taken with food or on an empty stomach.

 How long to take it for

-Keep taking omeprazole for as long as your doctor recommends.
+Continue taking your medicine for as long as your doctor tells you.

 If you are taking omeprazole to heal an ulcer or to treat reflux disease, you will

 It is very important that you take the full course of omeprazole as prescribed by

 If you are taking omeprazole to stop an ulcer from coming back or to treat other conditions,

 your doctor will tell you how long you need to take the capsules.

 If you forget to take it

-If it is almost time for your next dose, skip the dose you missed and take your
+If it is almost time to take your next dose, skip the dose you missed and take your

 Otherwise, take it as soon as you remember, and then go back to taking your medicine

 Do not take a double dose to make up for the dose that you missed.